Zach Parise: Amateur

 Parise played midget AAA hockey for four seasons for the Shattuck-St. Mary's Sabres in Faribault, Minnesota, where his father J. P. worked in the hockey program.
 During his final two years (2000–01 and 2001–02) at Shattuck-St. Mary's, he scored 146 goals and 194 assists in 125 games.
 While playing for the Sabres, Parise twice participated in the Mac's AAA Hockey Tournament held in Calgary, Alberta.
 In 2000 and 2001, Parise was named the tournament Most Valuable Player (MVP) as well as being named to the tournament All-Star Team.
 He was the top scorer at the 2001 tournament.
 After his senior year at Shattuck-St. Mary's, Parise was named the school's Best All-Around Athlete.

-Parise played NCAA hockey for the University of North Dakota (UND) starting with the 2002–03 season.
+Parise played NCAA hockey for the Fighting Sioux at the University of North Dakota (UND) starting with the 2002–03 season.
 In his first game with UND, Parise scored three goals, becoming only the second freshman to record a hat-trick since 1988.
 During his freshman season at UND, Parise led the NCAA in rookie scoring (26 goals and 35 assists), and finished eighth in the national scoring race.
 He captured a number of awards during the season, including being named the Western Collegiate Hockey Association (WCHA) Rookie of the Week four times, and WCHA Offensive Player of the Week once.
 After the season, he was named a finalist for the Hobey Baker Award, the only freshman nominated that year as well as the first-ever UND freshman nominee.
 Parise was named UND's Male Rookie Athlete of the Year after the 2002–03 season.
 In addition to these honors, Parise was named to the WCHA All-Rookie Team and the All-WCHA Third Team.
 Parise was also named the recipient of the Jeff Anderson Hockey Scholarship, given to the MVP as voted by his teammates.